AlJay1/Computer-Vision/README.md

 If the camera cannot detect a valid choice, it asks the user to show his choice again.
 An easy and a hard mode is also implemented.
 Easy mode is where the computer randomly selects a choice.
 Hard mode is where the user chooses based on the likely user choice, and then returns a choice that is most likely to win.

-Milestone 4
-Combination of milestone 3 and 4.
-This allows the user to show their choice to the camera and it returns the winner.
-There is an easy and hard mode where the computer does not randomly choose, and predicts based on the user choice.